Lelsler/Squid/README.md

     DATA - A folder containing the raw data, the code used to process the raw data, and the data generated from the processing

-    FIGURES - A folder containing the figures from the article
+    FIGURES - A folder containing all figures from the article and SI tables (parameter values, datasets)

 ComTrade files containing the squid market price data are very large (>500MB) and are not included in the repository.
 Please email Laura Elsler (l.elsler AT outlook.com) to request access to these files.